Envious (TV series)

 Envious (Envidiosa) is an Argentine comedy drama television series directed by Gabriel Medina and written by Carolina Aguirre.
 Produced by Adrián Suar under Kapow, it stars Griselda Siciliani, Esteban Lamothe and Benjamín Vicuña.
 The series premiered globally on Netflix on 18 September 2024.
-The series has been renewed for a third season.
+The second season premiered on February 5, 2025.
+The series was renewed for a third season, which premiered on November 19, 2025.
+The fourth and final season premiered on April 29, 2026.